BobbyNooby/youonlylivetwice/README.md

 - Persistent Player Presence
     - Npc player is spawned at a player logout spot that will sync its health / inventory with the player (Similar to the sleep system in Rust (video game) ).
-- Corpse System
-    - Dead players will leave behind a corpse that stays until looted.
-- Revive System
-    - Dead players will leave behind their player head.
-The head will be used in a custom crafting recipie which makes an item that can bring people back from the dead.